corakwue/8k-text-corpora-builder/README.md

 For sentiment analysis, I'd warn you'd need a good:

 * Sentence tokenizer
-* Feature selection algorithm to train your classifier (ha!)
+* Feature selection algorithm to train your classifier (ha!, no such thing as free lunch)

 I found NLTK default sentence tokenizer inadequate due to crudeness of raw text in corpus.